- Host Configuration

 - Dynamic Driver Development

 This tutorial will introduce you to the process of connecting a webcam sensor.

 When working with sensors it is important to remember that every sensor is slightly different─some require a sensor identifier, or additional Linux configuration requirements, etc. The requirements for specific sensors can be found under Supported Sensors in the help center.

-Now you can add a new node.
 In the bottom left corner of the SDF Configurator window click “Add Sensor Node.”
 A dialog box will appear with a dropdown list for all of the currently supported sensor types.
 Choose “video-device” from this list.

 After pressing “OK,” all of the parameters for the sensor will be visible.
 If using multiple cameras, be sure to name the sensor to avoid confusion.

 The above Configurator allows you to manage three main categories of parameters, which help you with everything from physical device settings to file paths: